ivokub/hackmd-notes/hashcost.md

 These proposed costs are based on [declared proving cost](https://notes.ethereum.org/@vbuterin/evm_vs_keccak_benchmarks), not particularly for actual usage in Ethereum.
 Here, we instead run zkVM prover on a set of Ethereum blocks to obtain the average proving runtime.

+There is alternative workstream which measures the native execution speed for different execution clients.
+See the [proposal](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/gas-schedule-proposal.md).

 ## Hash function usage in Ethereum

 For the benchmarks, we looked at blocks from [21733089](https://etherscan.io/block/21733089) to [21733759](https://etherscan.io/block/21733759).
 These blocks include in total of 111373 transactions.
 For all these transactions, we perform execution tracing to obtain the actual hash function usage.
 The total gas used in the transactions is 10135367525.